List of Lucifer characters: Lucifer Morningstar / Samael

 Season 2 shows his complicated relationship with his mother.
 While he initially intends to help her return to Heaven (so she and his father will destroy each other), he finally decides to send her to another universe, where she can create her own world free from God's influence.
 His wings are restored in season 2's finale, but he severs them again in season 3, seeing them as God trying to impose his will on him, but resigns himself to them after finding that they reappear every time he cuts them.

 On Earth, Lucifer creates a connection with Detective Chloe Decker, who's immune to his abilities.
 In the first-season episode "Manly Whatnots", he encourages Chloe to shoot him so she would have proof he is the Devil, but the bullet wounds him, which is the first instance of Lucifer becoming vulnerable to physical harm when she is around.
 His growing feelings for her confuse him at first until he finally accepts he is in love with her, though he is unable to articulate his feelings.
 After Chloe kisses him in season 2 episode "Stewardess Interruptus", he discovers she is the result of a miracle performed by Amenadiel on God's orders and pushes her away for her own good.

 In season 3, he has to deal with the new precinct lieutenant, Marcus Pierce.
 When he discovers Pierce is Cain the first murderer, he agrees to help him find a way to die in order to annoy his father, but backs off after Chloe is put in danger.
 He also struggles with his feelings for her when she starts dating Pierce, and his inability to express them.
 Midway through the season, he also loses his Devil Face.
-In the penultimate episode, "Quintessential Deckerstar", Lucifer and Chloe kiss again after he confesses his feelings for her.
-However, this happens just before he kills Cain and recovers his Devil Face, which Chloe finally sees in the season finale.
+In the penultimate episode, "Quintessential Deckerstar", Lucifer and Chloe kiss again after he confesses his feelings for her, but this happens just before he kills Cain and recovers his Devil Face, which Chloe finally sees in the season finale.

 In season 4, Lucifer has to deal with the aftermath of Chloe finally learning the truth and the return of Eve, his first-ever lover.
 Meanwhile, Amenadiel learns that Linda is pregnant with their half angel son.
 Due to Chloe's betrayal, Lucifer resumes his relationship with Eve, who claims to be in love with him and accepts him for who he is.
 As the season progresses, Lucifer's growing hatred of himself cause his angel wings to become demon wings and he gains a more demonic alternate form.
 At the same time, a priest, Father Kinley, reveals a prophecy that Lucifer and his first love will unleash evil upon the Earth.
 Meanwhile, with Eve at his side urging him on, Lucifer slips back into old habits, going as far as brutally crippling a criminal, but he later realizes he does not like who he is around Eve and breaks up with her.